aws-samples/sample-eks-backup-with-trident-protect/README.md

     - `resourceMatchers[].namespaces`: Namespaces in the Kubernetes metadata.name field of the resource to be filtered
     - `resourceMatchers[].labelSelectors`: Label selector string in the Kubernetes metadata.name field of the resource

-As an example you could use this sample code to include resources in your `BackupRestore` manifest:
+As an example, you could use this sample code to include resources in your `BackupRestore` manifest:
 ```yaml
 spec:
   resourceFilter: